brack3t/django-brackets/docs/mixins/form_views.md

 allow you to configure your view.
 All are dictionaries where the key is used to refer to the form.

-- `form_classes` values are the form _classes_ themselves.
-Use
-  `get_form_classes` to provide form classes programmatically.
-- `form_initial_values` values are dictionaries of initial data for the forms.
-You can also provide this dictionary via `get_initial`
-- `form_instances` values are model instances to be provided to model forms.
-Since this is usually more complicated, expect to override the behavior in `get_instance`.

 ```py
 from brackets.mixins import MultipleFormMixin